-Illinois's planned loan program will award businesses different loan amounts, depending on their license type.
-For example, businesses with a transporter license can receive up to \$50,000, and those with a retailer license can receive up to \$250,000.
 Social equity businesses may also need financial assistance.
 The costs of starting a new marijuana business are substantial.
 Business owners must buy equipment, install security systems, and obtain real estate (sidebar).
 Marijuana businesses are typically unable to access traditional bank loans because they deal in a federally illegal substance.
-Consequently, most banks are unwilling to take the risk of lending them money, leaving many businesses without any way to raise capital.
+Consequently, most banks are unwilling to risk lending them money, leaving many businesses without any way to raise capital.

 The state could establish its own direct loan program to provide start-up capital to eligible social equity businesses.
 The state would first need to appropriate funds for the loan program.
-Based on the \$15-20 million fund established by Illinois for its larger commercial market, a loan program in Virginia could require an upfront appropriation of around \$12 million.
+Based on the \$15-\$20 million fund established by Illinois for its larger commercial market, a loan program in Virginia could require an upfront appropriation of around \$12 million.
 This upfront appropriation would most likely need to come from the general fund but could eventually be repaid using revenues from a new marijuana sales tax.
 Funding would need to be available shortly after initial license awards are made, which would be about one year after legalization is enacted.